LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 **properties.getProperty(“driverPath”) :**
-Properties object gives us a *getProperty()* method which takes the Key of the property as a parameter and return the Value of the matched key from the .properties file.
+Properties object gives us a *getProperty()* method which takes the Key of the property as a parameter and return the Value of the matching key from the .properties file.
-If the properties file does not have the specified key, it returns the null.
+If the properties file does not have the specified key, it returns null.
-This is why we have put the null check and in case of null we like to throw an exception to stop the test with the stack trace information.
+This is why we have put the null check and in case of null we like to throw an exception with the stack trace information and stop the test.

 ## Step 3: Use ConfigFileReader object in the Steps.java file and HomePage.java file
 To use the **ConfigFileReader object** in the test, we need to fist create an object of the class.